LEndres-NetSPI/WaPen-toolbox/WaPen-Methodology/WaPen-methodology.md

 # WaPen Methodology

 ### WaPen Steps
-1) Map your application with manual browsing + passive scanning enabled
+1) Once authenticated, map your application with manual browsing + passive scanning enabled
 2) Scan all application pages that accept parameters with Burp (look for the `Params` checkmark in the **target** tab)
 	- Scan `GET` requests
 	- Scanning `POST`s is dangerous.
 Best not to do ever?
 Address this later
 	- Right click on hostname on sitemap --> `Actively scan this host` is **NOT** recommended
+3) Once you run a scan, then you can dig in with manual testing
-3) Perform manual fuzzing against parameters in requests that seem interesting
+	- Perform manual fuzzing against parameters in requests that seem interesting

 ## Launch a Scan